ananyan/ananyan.github.io/_projects/8_project.md

 You then begin your journey through the ocean, trying to avoid trash that may damage your shell.
 If you suffer significant damage to your shell, you have a few opportunities to find a replacement shell.
 Your goal is to survive until you reach the trash-free paradise at the end - our vision for the Kamilo Point of the future, if we as humans take responsibility for the problem we have caused.
-Contact me for the APK file to download to your Quest!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CKMGqEr92SU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>